 The exercise approx. takes place (after announcement) in 2-weekly rhythm at one of the two lecture dates.

-The exercise takes place approximately every 14 days on Thursdays or Fridays from 10:15 a.m. to 11:45 a.m. in building B6 room A2.04 alternating with the lecture.
+The exercise session takes place approximately every 14 days on Tuesadys or Thursdays from 1345h to 1515 in room WIM-ZOOM-02, alternating with the lecture.
 Exercise sheets do not need to be handed in and are not evaluated.
-It is nevertheless advisable to process them independently.
-The exercises are coordinated and carried out by Christian Müller.
+It is nevertheless advisable to solve them independently.
+The exercises are coordinated and carried out by Alexander Moch.